Reported

 significance particularly when one reviews historic data,

-which shows that crime has literally mushroomed over the decades,
+which shows that crime had literally mushroomed over the decades,

 currently totalling more in one year than the whole 1960s